coreboot/coreboot/Documentation/releases/coreboot-24.02-relnotes.md

 Significant Known and Open Issues
 ---------------------------------

-* AMD chromebooks will not currently work with the signed vboot image.
+* AMD chromebooks will not work with the signed PSP_verstage images and the version of verstage used in coreboot 24.02.

 ## Issues from the coreboot bugtracker: https://ticket.coreboot.org/